CU-PWFA/GaussBean/README.md

 ### Dependencies

-There are dependencies needed for GaussBean, but when installing the package itself, all of the necessary dependencies should automatically install if they aren't already on your system.
+There are dependencies needed for GaussBean, but when creating the environment itself, all of the necessary dependencies should automatically install if they aren't already on your system.

 ### Installation